 Answer:

-We feel that to say something formally correct but is useless in practice is a bit too harsh.
-The paper shows that when the two underlying covariance are the same, Eqn.
+The paper shows that when the two underlying covariances are the same, Eqn.
 21 is theoretically satisfying.
-Its use in practice, however, is dependent on our imagination.
+Regarding its use in practice, however, we agree with the reviewer that it is dependent on our imagination.

-One application, for example, is given two observable covariance matrixes; Eqn.
-21 can be used to test the null hypothesis of same underlying covariance.
+However that does not mean it is useless.
+For example, given two observable covariance matrices, Eqn.
+21 can be used to test the null hypothesis of the same underlying covariance.
 With some minor calibration, this technique can be applied in, for example, change detection applications.
-In essence, that means the comment of: “for Eqn.
-21 to work, regions must be known to be homogeneous” are not strictly true in all possible cases.
+In essence, it means that the comment of: “for Eqn.
+21 to work, regions must be known to be homogeneous” is not strictly true in all possible cases, although may well be so for the particular application interest of the reviewer.

 Detail Comment: